profbrady/Teaching_Onshape/Modeling Assignments/P1 Project/P1 Project Description.md

 ## Requirements
 - Join a team
 - The team leader will start a new document named Team X (usernames) P1 Project with your team's number and the usernames of all team members
-- The document will need to be shared (keep it private) with all team members and Mr. Brady so they have full edit, copy, comment, and export privileges
+- The document will need to be shared (keep it private) with all team members and the instructor so they have full edit, copy, comment, and export privileges
 - Set the workspace units to mm and kg
 - Create a comment or multiple comments in your document that indicate what parts each member is creating
 - If desired, create a folder for each team member to place their part models